-A lot of people didn’t like the language in the past or don’t like it now.
+A lot of people didn’t like Go in the past or don’t like it now.
 For many reasons, he had to die, but instead, he rose to become a foundation for a small tool called Docker, which provoked AWS-like scale IT revolution.
-Yet again, people who think different won.
+Yet again, people who thought differently won.

 And again, while people asking for generics or tail call optimized recursion, creators of Go proposing to add fuzzing as a first class citizen.
 As I understand, Go may become a first language who built-in support for fuzz testing in the language.
 It doesn’t look that fancy, but it’s a really big.
 Google using fuzzing to find significant bugs in the core software of today world, like OpenSSL, SQLite and other.

 Is it that important?
-Yes, it is, it’s not about a new way of writing one-liner to show your developer ability, it’s about stability and security of core software to prevent Heartbleed-like issues.
-Does it mean that they right again?
+Yes, it is, it’s not about a new way of writing one-liner to show your coding skills, it’s about stability and security of core software to prevent Heartbleed-like issues.
+Does it mean that they were right again?
 I don’t know, we will see…